-All JHU PhD students and postdocs have access to Interview Stream.
 The site allows trainees to videotape a mock online interview that they can review along with PDCO career coaches.
 Multiple tips and resources targeted at enhancing interview skills are accessible on the website.

 ImaginePhD (Sign up for free to access tip sheets on interviewing and much more)

 ‘4 Types Of Interview Questions PhDs Will Need To Answer’

 Acing the Interview, Horizons by Hopkins Workshop (November 2020)

 PDCO Career Clinic: How to Prepare for a Job Interview (May 2021)